Affine linking number estimates for the number of times an observer sees a star

 For $x$ in a spacetime $(\ss, g)$ its {\it causal future\/} $J^+(x)\subset \ss$ is the set of all $y\in \ss$ that can be reached by a future pointing nonspacelike curve from $x.$ The causal past $J^-(x)$ of the event $x\in \ss$ is defined similarly.

 Two events $x,y$ are said to be {\it causally related\/} if $x\in J^+(y)$ or $y\in J^+(x).$

-``A spacetime is said to be {\it globally hyperbolic\/} if $J^+(x)\cap J^-(y)$ is compact for every $x,y\in \ss$ and if it is {\it causal,\/} i.e.~it has no closed nonspacelike curves.
-The classical definition of a global hyperbolicty requires $(\ss,g)$ to be strongly causal rather than just causal, see~\cite{HawkingEllis}, but Bernal and Sanchez~\cite[Theorem 3.2]{BernalSanchezCausal} proved that that two definitions are equivalent.''
+A spacetime is said to be {\it globally hyperbolic\/} if $J^+(x)\cap J^-(y)$ is compact for every $x,y\in \ss$ and if it is {\it causal,\/} i.e.~it has no closed nonspacelike curves.
+The classical definition of a global hyperbolicity requires $(\ss,g)$ to be strongly causal rather than just causal, see~\cite{HawkingEllis}, however Bernal and Sanchez~\cite[Theorem 3.2]{BernalSanchezCausal} proved that that two definitions are equivalent.
 The compactness condition is known as {\em absence of naked singularities.}

-``A {\it Cauchy surface\/} in $(\ss, g)$ is a subset such that every inextendible nonspacelike curve $\gamma(t)$ intersects it at exactly one value of $t.$ A classical result is that $(\ss, g)$ is globally hyperbolic if and only if it has a Cauchy surface, see~\cite[pages 211-212]{HawkingEllis}.
-Geroch~\cite{Geroch} proved that every globally hyperbolic $(\ss, g)$ is homemorphic to a product of $\R$ and a Cauchy surface.
-Bernal and Sanchez~\cite[Theorem 1]{BernalSanchez},~\cite[Theorem 1.1]{BernalSanchezMetricSplitting},~\cite[Theorem 1.2]{BernalSanchezFurther} proved that every globally hyperbolic $(\ss^{m+1}, g)$ has a smooth spacelike Cauchy surface $M^m$ and that moreover for every smooth spacelike Cauchy surface $M$ there is a diffeomorphism $h:M\times \R\to \ss$ such that \begin{description} \item[a] $h(M\times t)$ is a smooth spacelike Cauchy surface for all $t$, \item[b] $h(x\times \R)$ is a future pointing timelike curve for all $x\in M$, and finally \item[c] $h(M\times 0)=M$ with $h|_{M\times 0}:M\to M$ being the identity map.'' \end{description}
+A {\it Cauchy surface\/} in $(\ss, g)$ is a subset such that every inextendible nonspacelike curve $\gamma(t)$ intersects it at exactly one value of $t.$ A classical result, see~\cite[pages 211-212]{HawkingEllis}, is that $(\ss, g)$ is globally hyperbolic if and only if it has a Cauchy surface.
+Geroch~\cite{Geroch} proved that every globally hyperbolic $(\ss, g)$ is homemorphic to a product of a Cauchy surface $M$ and $\R$ with each $M\times t$ being a Cauchy surface.
+Bernal and Sanchez~\cite[Theorem 1]{BernalSanchez},~\cite[Theorem 1.1]{BernalSanchezMetricSplitting},~\cite[Theorem 1.2]{BernalSanchezFurther} proved much more namely that every globally hyperbolic $(\ss^{m+1}, g)$ has a smooth spacelike Cauchy surface $M^m$ and that moreover for every smooth spacelike Cauchy surface $M$ there is a diffeomorphism $h:M\times \R\to \ss$ such that \begin{description} \item[a] $h(M\times t)$ is a smooth spacelike Cauchy surface for all $t$, \item[b] $h(x\times \R)$ is a future pointing timelike curve for all $x\in M$, and finally \item[c] $h(M\times 0)=M$ with $h|_{M\times 0}:M\to M$ being the identity map. \end{description}

 Globally hyperbolic spacetimes form the most important class of spacetimes and one of the versions of the famous Strong Cosmic Censorship Conjecture of R.~Penrose says that all physically relevant spacetimes are globally hyperbolic~\cite{Penrose}.
 What happens inside of the black holes is not relevant for us living outside of them so the conjecture says that if you cut out the black holes along the event horizons then what is left is globally hyperbolic.